Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Jenks Natural Breaks

 The Jenks Natural Breaks method, also referred to as the Jenks Optimization method, is a data-classification method designed identifies breaks in the ordered distribution of values that minimizes the variance within classes and maximizes the variance between classes.
-The method was developed with the intention of dividing data into relatively few data classes (seven or fewer) for mapping purposes. [more on NM-IBIS Choropleth Maps...]
+The method was developed with the intention of dividing data into relatively few data classes (seven or fewer) for mapping purposes. [visit the HELP page on NM-IBIS Choropleth Maps...]

 K